 - Banque de France, in close cooperation with the National Institute of Statistics and Economic Studies (INSEE) and the Banking and Insurance Supervision Authority, confirms that: - The reporting of core stock data at nominal value on debt securities in line with the Handbook on Securities Statistics was implemented in 2018/2019. - France has already been reporting statistics on Debt Securities Issuance.
-In November 2021, statistics on Debt Securities Holdings and From-Whom-To-Whom Statistics will be added in line with the Handbook on Securities Statistics. - Banque de France directly provides the BIS with Debt Securities Statistics, without any intermediation by the European Central Bank (ECB). - All additional breakdowns (sub-instruments of F52 and F7 for both annual and quarterly frequencies, sectors S121, S122 and S123) are being compiled on a quarterly basis.
+In November 2021, statistics on Debt Securities Holdings and From-Whom-To-Whom Statistics were added in line with the Handbook on Securities Statistics. - Banque de France directly provides the BIS with Debt Securities Statistics, without any intermediation by the European Central Bank (ECB). - All additional breakdowns (sub-instruments of F52 and F7 for both annual and quarterly frequencies, sectors S121, S122 and S123) are being compiled on a quarterly basis.
 Additional data are transmitted to the Organisation for Economic Co-operation and Development (OECD).
-Banque de France is ready to set up the transmission channel that enables the IMF and other interested international organizations to receive the data as soon as they wish. - The preparation of the reporting on securities financing transactions (SFTs) (Rec.
-II.5) is near completion and first transmission tests to the FSB will start in September 2021.
-Regular reporting is expected before the end of 2021. - INSEE and Banque de France confirm their interest in contributing to the seminars and workshop on CPPI and RPPI.
+Banque de France is ready to set up the transmission channel that enables the IMF and other interested international organizations to receive the data as soon as they wish. - With regard to the reporting to the FSB on SFTs (Rec.
+II.5), the implementation is being coordinated at the Eurosystem level. - INSEE and Banque de France confirm their interest in contributing to the seminars and workshop on CPPI and RPPI.
 CPPI data supply is temporarily suspended.
-A new publication is expected by the end of 2021. - Concerning Distributional Household Information, France has started to publish distributional results on income, consumption, and wealth in line with national accounts totals. - Currency breakdown of IIP is not available for dissemination yet, but it will be provided by December 2021 at the latest.
+A new publication is expected by the end of 2022. - Concerning Household Distributional Information, France has started to publish distributional results on income, consumption, and wealth in line with national accounts totals. - Currency breakdown of IIP (Rec.
+II.10) has been provided to the IMF for the first time on December 17, 2021.